JGCarroll/runescape-snap/README.md

 Once installed, desktop icons should be available in your desktops standard start menu.
 You can also launch the game via the terminal.

-`rslauncher.rs3`
+`runescape.rs3`

-`rslauncher.osrs`
+`runescape.osrs`

-`rslauncher.reset`
+`runescape.reset`

 In the event environmental variables need to be passed to the game to modify it's behaviour in any capacity, users can place a bash script in the snaps directory.
-E.G, ~/snap/rslauncher/current/ called
+E.G, ~/snap/runescape/current/ called

 `osrs-user-config`